Murphy Announces Opening Date For Bars, Outdoor Dining, These Towns Closing Entire Streets

 The Division of Alcoholic Beverage Control (ABC) will be issuing a special ruling to allow liquor license-holders to apply for a one-time permit to expand their premises for service.
 Local ordinances must be complied with and municipal approval will be a requirement, the governor added.

 Many towns have already announced the closure of local streets so bars and restaurants can safely use sidewalks and streets for business.
-So far, Hillsdale, Ridgewood, Hoboken and Red Bank have moved toward doing so.
+So far, Hillsdale, Ridgewood, Hoboken and Red Bank have moved toward doing so (did we miss one? email clevine@dailyvoice.com ).

+Establishments seeking the alcohol permit must be in compliance with local ordinances.
+Those will last until mid-October.

-The moves comes two days after the governor announced opening dates for outdoor dining, salons and nonessential retail stores.
+The moves come two days after the governor announced opening dates for outdoor dining, salons and nonessential retail stores.

 "Our future is bright," Murphy said.
 "We will get there – but, first, we have to see our way through this emergency."